ahmedgado/banq-masr-irrigation-system/README.md

 Alert Service :-

-Scheduled service run each one min (Configurable from properties file) to check not updated plot to get offline alert and save it into DB like screenshot below to use it in mail service or something like that in real app.
+Scheduled service run each one min (Configurable from properties file) to check not updated plot to get offline alert and save it into DB like example from this query on irrigation-alert schema to use it in mail service or something like that in real app.

+SELECT * FROM public.alert

+Result :
+"ID"					"alert_message"
+"1578b6bd-abe8-4976-86dc-ed1fbb5958eb"	"Device 1234202020 is inactive."